The best Christmas gift of all – life

 I don’t usually do personal posts on here but I thought that I’d share my Christmas story.
 It’s about my cat Polly.
 As you know she is pretty well-travelled, having moved with me by plane to Portugal and returned again by ship to the UK.
 She’s 14, nearly 15 but still very lively, loves to play, loves to hunt (including bringing dead rabbits back) and is full of vitality.
-She is my angel and anyone who knows me knows just how much she means to me and how much I love her.
+She is my angel and anyone who knows me knows just how much she means to me.

-Polly though has cancer, she has a lump on her leg and a lump on her back.
-They don’t bother her too much and she just gets on with life as usual.
+Unfortunately Polly has cancer, she has a lump on her leg and a lump on her back.
+She has had this for a while and has seen the vet about it.
+It doesn’t seem to bother her too much and she just gets on with life as usual.
 It’s a concern for me of course because I do not know how long she will be with me.